Spatial CUT&Tag

 Layer CUT&Tag occupancy with accessibility to strengthen regulatory interpretation.

 Spatial epigenomic profiling reveals the chromatin mechanisms driving tumor resistance and cellular heterogeneity.
 Using AtlasXomics’ spatial CUT&Tag and DBiT-seq platforms, we mapped histone modifications and chromatin accessibility across gastric and prostate tumors, uncovering group-specific enhancer activity, altered chromatin looping, and transcription factor networks linked to tumor-stroma interactions.
-These results demonstrate how spatial epigenomics exposes the regulatory architecture of cancer within its native tissue context.

 Contact Us